Bathing Babies (cont.)

 and then place the hood of the towel or an infant cap on his or her head to help maintain body heat.

 Cord care.
-Recently, the American Academy of Pediatrics (AAP) has modified the guidelines for umbilical cord care.
+The American Academy of Pediatrics (AAP) has modified the guidelines for umbilical cord care.
 The new recommendations favor cleansing the stump with warm water if necessary.
 Rubbing alcohol cleaning is not indicated.
 When the stump dries out and falls off (usually between

-one to three weeks after birth), you will be able to give your baby a tub bath.
+one to three weeks after birth), baby can have a tub bath.

 Diaper area.
 Grab a new washcloth to clean the genitals.
 Wash girls front to back, spreading the labia and cleaning gently with a washcloth dipped in soap and warm water.
 A white vaginal discharge is normal; don't try to scrub it away.
 Rinse gently with warm water.
 Wash boys carefully, getting into all the creases with soap and warm water.
 For the circumcised baby, while he is still healing, put a fresh